 United States have been

 Connect with a Representative for more information

 Slow IV push over 7.5 minutes

-Injectafer treatment may be repeated if iron deficiency anemia (IDA) reoccurs.
+Injectafer treatment may be repeated if iron deficiency (ID) or iron deficiency anemia (IDA) reoccurs.
 Monitor serum phosphate levels in patients at risk for low serum phosphate who require a repeat course of treatment.2

 Prevalence of anemia in patients with CKD9,10

 Daiichi Sankyo Access Central offers a suite of support programs to help appropriate patients access Injectafer therapy, including claims & appeals support and financial assistance programs.

 Visit DSIAccessCentral.com to download helpful resources.
 You can also connect live with an Access Central Coordinator by calling 1-866-4-DSI-NOW, Monday–Friday, 9:00 AM–8:00 PM ET.

 Patients must meet all of the following to be eligible for the program: 1) meet established income requirements, 2) lack health insurance completely or be commercially underinsured, and 3) be a resident of the USA or its territories, including Puerto Rico.

 Injectafer® (ferric carboxymaltose injection) is indicated for the treatment of iron deficiency anemia (IDA) in adult and pediatric patients 1 year of age and older who have either intolerance or an unsatisfactory response to oral iron, and in adult patients who have non-dialysis dependent chronic kidney disease.
 Injectafer is also indicated for iron deficiency in adult patients with heart failure and New York Heart Association class II/III to improve exercise capacity.